kidik425/13-ETL_Project/README.md

 Our team has been approached by investors to determine a location for a successful cannibis dispensory.
-Out of 34 states and territories that have legalized and/or decriminalized cannibis, we have narrowed down to Massetchusettes, California, and Colorado.
+Out of 34 states and territories that have legalized and/or decriminalized cannibis, we have narrowed down to Massachusetts, California, and Colorado.
 These states have been determined by a few factors:

 Overall sales (Dept. of Treasury)
 Taxable revenue within each state that have legalized cannibis (recreational and medical)